Character Counter

 Review line and word counts while editing short text.

-Short message Meeting moved to 2:30 PM.
+Meeting moved to 2:30 PM.
+Bring notes.

-Characters and words
+38 characters and 8 words

 Frequently asked questions